risshabhraj/Car_Project/README.md

 What is EDA?

-Approach	  Exploratory Data Analysis (EDA) is an approach/philosophy for data analysis that employs a variety of techniques
+Approach--	  Exploratory Data Analysis (EDA) is an approach/philosophy for data analysis that employs a variety of techniques
                 (mostly graphical) to :-
                 > maximize insight into a data set;
                 > uncover underlying structure;